Pieter Brueghel the Younger: Copyist

 Apart from these paintings of his own invention, Pieter Brueghel the Younger also copied the famous compositions of his father through a technique called pouncing.
 This large scale activity was only possible thanks to his large, well-organized workshop.
 Comparison of some copies with the originals reveals differences, both in terms of colour as well as the omission or addition of certain details.
 This may indicate that the copyist re-drafted some sections, or possibly based the copies on prints after original works, rather than on the originals themselves.
 Pieter the Younger frequently made paintings out of his father's figural designs, including drawings for prints.

 As Pieter Brueghel the Younger did not always have access to the original paintings of his father he would in fact often rely on prints of his father's work to create his derived compositions.
 He also had access to (now lost) compositional drawings and intermediary cartoons which his father had made and then transferred to panels using pouncing.
 His work is often the only source of knowledge about works of his father that are lost.
+One example of just such a work is the Two Peasants Binding Firewood, of which several autograph versions exist (Barber Institute of Fine Arts; Private Collection), alongside various studio productions and even copies made outside the Brueghel workshop, which seems to preserve a now-lost original composition by the Elder Bruegel.

 The subjects of the copied works cover the entire range of themes and works by Pieter the Elder, including specific religious compositions on both the grand and the small scale.
 The principal subjects are proverb and peasant scenes of his father.

-One of the most frequently copied works of his father was the Winter Landscape with Skaters and a Bird-trap.
+The most frequently copied work of his father was the Winter Landscape with Skaters and a Bird-trap.
 This work was reproduced by Pieter Brueghel the Younger and his workshop at least 60 times.
 Of these copies 10 are signed and 4 are dated (1601, 1603, 1616 and 1626).
-Another popular work of Pieter the Elder was the Adoration of the Magi in the Snow of which Pieter Brueghel the Younger and his workshop produced about 30 copies.
+The next most popular work of Pieter the Elder was the Adoration of the Magi in the Snow of which Pieter Brueghel the Younger and his workshop produced about 30 copies.